deltafront/CompanyB_Modules/README.md

 *   **Unit** - -Dunit.test.groups=`{specify unit test groups here}`
 *   **Integration** - -Dintegration.test.groups=`{specify integration test groups here}`

+## Specifying test groups to exclude
+By default, the following test groups are excluded during the testing phases of the build:
+*   **Experimental tests** - `experimental`
+*   **Failing tests** - `failing`
+This behavior can be overridden by specifying the following via the command line:
+*   -Dexcluded.test.groups=`{specify groups here}`
+This option is the same for both unit and integration tests.

 ## Versioning
 The following format will be used for versioning:
 *Major*.*Minor*.*Point*
 * **Major** - These releases will comprise new functionalities, modules and significant issue resolutions.
 * **Minor** - These releases will comprise minor new features and bugfixes
-* **Point** - These releases will comprise mainly documentation and dependency updates.
+* **Point** - These releases will comprise revised / new documentation and dependency updates.